Triage

 Intercept

-Triage intercepts and analyzes new tickets coming into your ITSM system.
-The bot is configured to determine which initial assignment group it needs to look at for new incoming tickets.
-Once a newly created ticket is found, Triage sees if it can predict the ticket fields.
+Triage intercepts and analyzes new tickets coming into your ticketing system system.
+Triage is configured to intercept tickets that meet a specific filter criteria, e.g. the initial assignment group.
+Once a newly created ticket passes the criteria, Triage analyzes it to attempt to make a prediction on the ticket fields.

-Note: Triage only intercepts tickets coming from the self service portal, email, or the bot.
-Phone tickets are not eligible for Triage.
+Note: Triage only intercepts tickets coming from the self service portal, email, or the AI Assistant.
+Phone or walk-up tickets are not eligible for Triage.

 Predict

-Triage will use NLU to analyze the ticket description and fields to determine if it can make a prediction it is confident in.
-The bot’s confidence must equal or exceed the set confidence threshold in order for it to make changes to the ticket.
+Triage will use a customer-scoped, ticket field specific index to analyze the ticket data to determine if it can make a prediction.
+The Triage confidence must equal or exceed the set confidence threshold in order for it to make changes to the ticket.
 For example, if you’ve set the confidence threshold to 67%, the bot will only make updates to the ticket if it is at least 67% confident in its prediction.

-If the bot is not confident enough in its predictions it will leave the ticket as is and let the service desk agent update the ticket fields.
+If Triage is not confident enough in its predictions it will leave the ticket as is and let the service desk agent update the ticket fields.

 Update

-If the bot is confident in its predictions, then it will automatically update each of the ticket fields it has been trained to predict.
-For example, if the bot has been trained on assignment group and category models, meaning it has learned from two different datasets, then the model will be able to update both of those fields.
+If Triage is confident in its predictions, then it will automatically update each of the ticket fields it has been trained to predict.
+If Triage has been trained on assignment group and category models, meaning it has learned from two different datasets, then the model will be able to update both of those fields simultaneously.

 The most common fields Triage can predict are: